 Every piece of steel manufactured contains recycled steel, it is required in the steel making process and all steel is 100 percent recyclable.
 From the car to the grill to the kitchen sink, steel can be melted down again and again without losing its quality.
 Steel scrap is our largest raw material by tonnage.

 The average landfill consists of approximately 60% construction debris, mostly concrete, wood and plastic.
 By using CFS builders can reduce their disposal costs and divert material from local landfills.

 Debris from a steel-framed house accounts for only 2 cubic feet of landfill waste compared to 50 cubic feet from traditional home construction.

 Using steel takes the pressure off of other resources: a typical 2000-square-foot home requires about 40 to 50 trees, about an acre’s worth.
 With steel, only the equivalent of about 6 scrapped automobiles are needed.

-Renewal notices have been sent out this year via email.
-Please renew your dues today to continue receiving your benefits including networking opportunities, access to the latest research and development, up-to-date information, dinner meetings with expert speakers, and other important resources.
-Thank you for being part of our HSA Ohana, where lasting friendships are made, and we do our part to use the most recycled product in the world.
-Click here for the Renewal Form, or if you are interesting in joining and not yet a member click here to Join Today!
+HSA membership benefits include several networking opportunities, access to the latest research and development, up-to-date information, dinner meetings with expert speakers, and other important resources.
+In addition, by belonging to the HSA you can participate in the Alliance’s future direction and more.
+And last but not least, you will belong to our HSA Ohana, where lasting friendships are made, and we do our part to use the most recycled product in the world.
+Click here to Join Today

 Now that the State and Counties have adopted the new International Energy Conservation Code (IECC), specifiers and contractors need to be aware of alternatives that may be used instead of costly continuous foam insulation.
 For residential construction, the State has added exceptions to continuous foam.
 For commercial construction, there are other options to use besides the IECC.
 Click here for more information.
 CommercialResidential